 Ask a chef, a fisherman, a farmer and the night manager at your local supermarket exactly what the ‘food industry’ is and you’ll get four different answers.
 The truth is that the ‘food industry’ is a complex web of separate businesses connected to each other in various ways.
 Sure, the general manager of your favorite restaurant in town is a part of the food industry but increasingly he is more a part of the entertainment business and the hospitality business as much as he is the food industry.

 The reality is that the food industry covers such a broad group of businesses that it probably makes more sense to think of its totality as a ‘system’ as opposed to an industry.
 Like any system it helps to break the larger parts into smaller categories.
-Check out some of the broad business categories, as well as related industries, that lots of food industry information falls into.
+Below are the broad categories and topics helps us organize the food industry information on the site.

 Retail & Shopping